 El Barroco: La Epopeya del Arte, desde sus Obras Maestras hasta su Influencia Contemporánea

-The Baroque, an artistic movement that had its heyday in the 17th century, left a deep mark on the history of art.
+The Baroque, an artistic movement that reached its peak in the 17th century, left a profound mark on the history of art.

-Its style, characterized by drama, exuberance and emotional tension, continues to fascinate and influence contemporary culture.
-This article will examine the masterpieces of the Baroque, the most influential artists, their legacy in contemporary art, and lesser-known aspects of this exciting movement.
+Its style, characterized by drama, exuberance, and emotional tension, continues to fascinate and influence contemporary culture.
+This article will examine the masterpieces of the Baroque, the most influential artists, its legacy in contemporary art, and lesser-known aspects of this fascinating movement.

-• Gian Lorenzo Bernini (1598-1680): Although best known as a sculptor and architect, Bernini was also a leading painter and set designer of the Italian Baroque.
-His masterpieces in sculpture, such as "The Ecstasy of Saint Teresa" and "The Rape of Proserpina", exemplify the theatrical and emotional style of the Baroque.
+• Gian Lorenzo Bernini (1598-1680): Although he is best known as a sculptor and architect, Bernini was also a prominent painter and set designer of the Italian Baroque.
+His sculptural masterpieces, such as "The Ecstasy of Saint Teresa" and "The Rape of Proserpine," exemplify the theatrical and emotional style of the Baroque.

 The Most Significant Paintings of the Baroque